 The forward mortgage is a special type of fixed mortgage.
 A forward mortgage allows you to protect yourself against rising interest rates if the closing date or a mortgage extension are on the horizon.
 This makes sense if you are expecting interest rates to rise: for a supplement, you fix the current interest rate for your future loan.
 Depending on the lender, the maximum period between fixing interest rates and the mortgage being paid out is 36 months and is often shorter.
 Individual providers can also set a specific period for which no supplement is calculated.
 So it makes sense to compare your options carefully.

 The same advice applies to mortgages as to a house or apartment: the best option depends on your needs and financial situation.
 Young families often want financial stability and choose an interest rate that will remain unchanged over a long period.
 By contrast, those planning to move following retirement will choose a mortgage product with a shorter term.
 Unlike many banks, certain pension funds and insurance companies also offer mortgages that allow more flexibility in terms of early cancellation, amortisation or early extension (including during the term).
-Our advisors would be happy to share suitable solutions with you.
+The MoneyPark advisors will be pleased to present the appropriate solutions to you.

 Financial institutions generally grant 80% – in exceptional cases up to 90% – of the purchase or construction costs as a mortgage.
 They make a distinction between a first or second mortgage: the 1st mortgage amounts to between 65% and 66.6% of the market value.
 Anything above this value automatically falls under the 2nd mortgage.
 Why this particular breakdown?
 The reason is the amortisation obligation: this ensures the growing equity ratio provides borrowers with protection for their old age or against adjustments in value.
 The 2nd mortgage therefore needs to be repaid within 15 years or when you retire (whatever comes first).
 This generally happens via direct or indirect amortisation.
 Once the 2nd mortgage is paid off – and the lending ratio is therefore below 66.6% – there is no further amortisation obligation.
 A few providers still charge a small interest supplement for the 2nd mortgage due to the increased risk.
 But this practice is falling out of favour.